 Time is a mysterious commodity.

-It’s really not, but sometimes we talk about it like it is the biggest puzzle ever.
+It really is not.
+But sometimes we talk about it like it is the biggest puzzle ever.

-But sometimes you and I talk about not having enough time.
+But you and I talk about not having enough time.
 We whine about running out of time.
-Complaints abound on how time is slipping away.
+We complain that time is slipping away.

 Jesus was busy on a mission to save the world.
 But the Gospels never record Him saying, “I’m just too busy.”